 Pricing / Rule Serial Number

-Rule / Rating Engine shall maintain the Pricing Serial Number
+Rules and Rating Engine shall maintain the Pricing Serial Number

 Pricing Serial Number shall have Versioning and also shall have an Effective From Date

-When the from end System send the request parameters to Rule / Rating Engine, the Rule / Rating Engine shall apply the Cover Note's Issue Date to fetch the applicable Serial Number and not the Inception date of the Cover Note
+When the front end System send the request parameters to Rules and Rating Engine, the Rules and Rating Engine shall apply the Cover Note's Issue Date to fetch the applicable Serial Number and not the Inception date of the Cover Note

-Based on the Agent Code received in the Request Service, Rule / Rating Engine shall get the applicable Agent Pricing Group.
+Based on the Agent Code received in the Request Service, Rules and Rating Engine shall get the applicable Agent Pricing Group.

-Rule / Rating Engine shall compute the Contribution applicable for the selected Agent Pricing Group.
+Rules and Rating Engine shall compute the Contribution applicable for the selected Agent Pricing Group

+Pricing Serial number format can changed later, with Technical assistance.

 Basic Contribution

 Separate Pricing Serial Number is applicable for Base / Basic Contribution Calculation (except Extra Coverage).
-Based on the Vehicle Type, Agent Group Pricing Serial Number will be generated
+Based on the Vehicle Type, Agent Group Pricing Serial Number will be auto generated